OpenGroop/groopi-docs/docs/groopi-quickstart.md

 ## Power up the Groopi

-1. Make sure the SD card is inserted correctly.
-It should be inserted with the pins facing in and towards the RPI.
+1. Make sure the SD card is solidly inserted in the Groopi.
 2. Connect the sensor to any USB port on the Groopi.
 3. Connect the micro USB end of the AC/DC power supply to the Groopi.
 4. Plug the plug end of the AC/DC power supply into a 120v power source.
 Your Groopi should now power up.